Business Model Assessment

 Hamel 4 performance indicators

-Hammel also defines four performance indicators to assess the business model.
+Hammel also defines four performance indicators to assess a business model’s overall health and potential.
 His four criteria are:

 7 Questions

-You must rank your business model’s performance on a 0 (bad) scale to 10 (excellent) for each question.
+For each question, you must rank your business model’s performance on a 0 (bad) scale to 10 (excellent).

 1. How difficult/expensive is it for your customer to switch to the competition?